 The now fully functional restaurant was in fact the first purpose-built gym in England that also hosted the first-ever indoor Olympic Games in 1866.
 Designed by renowned architect Edward Gruning in 1864, it is housed in a classic, newly-renovated Grade II listed building.

 For being named the ‘Best overall Restaurant”, it features an al fresco terrace, a patisserie counter, an all-day Grand Café and the Meister Bar.
 While the space has been contemporarily revamped by designers Conran & Partners, it continues to retain its original aesthetics.

-To tingle your taste-buds, you can savor on high- end European dishes such as the grilled sausages, pork knuckles, dumplings and strudels, (specially curated by German-born Executive Chef Bjoern Wassmuth) served at the first floor of the restaurant.
+To tingle your taste-buds, you can savor on high-end European dishes such as the grilled sausages, pork knuckles, dumplings, and strudels, (specially curated by German-born Executive Chef Bjoern Wassmuth) served on the first floor of the restaurant.

 However, if dining isn’t your primary motive for the day, you can pay a visit to the restaurant’s- The Meister Bar and try your hand at the Le Whaf (a special carafe that vaporizes cocktails turning them into low-calorie clouds and can be used in a variety of the options on the menu), while swaying to the tunes to a London DJ (who plays at the bar 9 pm onward from Thursday to Saturday)

 With an elegant décor, a use of warm palettes and an unrivalled spread of the very best culinary delights, London’s German Gymnasium rightly steals the spot for the ‘Best overall Restaurant” across the globe!